ViewComponent/view_component/docs/CONTRIBUTING.md

 Maintainership is open by invitation only at this time.

-The maintainers team is @blakewilliams, @joelhawksley, @jonrohan, and @manuelpuyol.
+The maintainers team is @camertron, @blakewilliams, @joelhawksley, @jonrohan, and @manuelpuyol.